Ebenezr/clock-me-front-end/README.md

 - As a employee you can be able to:

 1. Login with his/her account.
+2. Reset his/her password
-2. Record and track his/her timestamp.
+3. Record and track his/her timestamp.
-3. view company analytics
+4. view his/her weekly performances tatistics
+5. View her salary

 - AS an admin you can be able to: